-This delay in help seeking made the symptoms worse and recovery took longer.
+This delay in help seeking can make the symptoms worse and recovery take longer.
 As a result the impacts on other members of the family can also be exacerbated – so it’s in everyone’s best interest to seek help early.

 Mothers in particular often say that they didn’t seek help early as they didn’t want to be seen as not coping.